larscom/ngrx-store-storagesync/README.md

    * Filter out properties that exist on the feature state.
    */
   ignoreKeys?: string[];
   /**
+   * Provide the storage type to sync the feature state to, it can be any storage which implements the 'Storage' interface.
+   *
+   * It will override the global storage property for this feature */ storageForFeature?: Storage;
+  /**
    * Sync to storage will only occur when this function returns true
    * @param featureState the next feature state